ElodieHutin/ElodieHutin/README.md

 - 🕵️ I'm interested **in working on Machine Learning, Predictive modeling and data analysis.**

-- 👨‍💻 I develop **a churn rate forecasting model**
+- 👨‍💻 I develop **a churn rate forecasting model.**

-- 🌱 I'm a student **in data science in the TIDE Master's degree program at Paris 1 Panthéon Sorbonne University**
+- 🌱 I'm a student **in data science in the TIDE Master's degree program at Paris 1 Panthéon Sorbonne University.**

 - 🏩 I am looking to apply my knowledge **in applications of data science in the energy and environment sectors, as well as in government, the French defense, and healthcare.**